Wind Vanes and Sculptures

 Garden mobile

 These mobiles are beautifully balanced and rotate gracefully in the wind.
 Can be made to free stand on a plinth or on an adjustable frame to be set within planting.
-Approx 1.2 metres from tip to tip in the upper photo.
+Approx 1.7 metres horizontally from tip to tip in the lower photo.
+Approx 1.2 metres high.
 Largest sphere 100mm diameter.
 The two photographs are of the same mobile in different poses.

 Wind sculpture, the top element turns in the wind.
 Approx 1 metre high.